raspizdyaj/steamkt/README.md

-# SteamKT - Kotlin wrapper for Steam
+# SteamKT - Kotlin wrapper for Steam for personal use.
+I know about shittycode.
+I study.

 ![](resources/steam.png)
 <hr>